The

 occasionally borrow the car and Id wince as she drove off spinning

 the tyres like a kamikaze driver.
-She had no fear, whether in a car
+She had no fear.

-Had a race around the peninsular one night (No cops at night) against
+Had a race around the Cape Peninsular one night (No cops at night) against

 a Jag XKE and MGB and even with the engine cutting out beat them hollow.

-Beat they so well I almost went home at Chapmans Peak they took
+Beat them so well I almost went home after reaching Chapmans Peak they took

 so long to get around.
 I very much doubt I could drive that fast now,